TurboQuant Explained: Leaner Context Memory on Your Phone

 Ready to Experience TurboQuant?

-Download TokForge on Google Play and unlock blazing-fast inference on your phone.
+Download TokForge on Google Play and run private local AI on your phone.

 Key Takeaways

-- TQ4 is aggressive quantization optimized for speed.
-It trades minimal quality for massive performance gains (2.7–3.8x faster).
+- TQ4 is aggressive attention-cache quantization optimized for memory.
+It trades minimal quality for up to about 83% less context (KV) memory.

-- Pick the right model for your device: 4B for 8GB+, 2B for 6GB, 0.8B for maximum speed.
+- Pick the right model for your device: 4B for 8GB+, 2B for 6GB, 0.8B for minimum memory.

 Questions about TurboQuant?
 Check out the full documentation or dive into the other guides.